 Gran Canaria is one the worlds sunniest climes boasting an incredible 2,800 hours of sun a year.
 Volcanic in origin, the island’s majestic interior mountain range shelters much of the island from the prevailing southerly Atlantic trade winds resulting in rainfall and lush vegetation in the North and almost constantly sun basked land to the South.
 Popularly referred to as ‘the miniature continent’, exploration of the island reveals an astonishing variety of landscape, fauna, flora and climate for a round island of only 50 kilometres diameter.

 Temperatures range from an average 20°C around January and February rising to 28°C during the much longer summer months.
 Although very high temperatures are uncommon due to the proximity of the Atlantic ocean and small land area, a Canarian weather phenomenon known as ‘Calima’ occasionally blows oppressively hot wind and sand from the Sahara desert during which temperatures may rise to the high 30°Cs and even the 40°Cs during the summer.
-Such weather happens relatively seldomly and usually lasts for only a couple of days.
+Such weather happens relatively seldom and usually lasts for only a couple of days.
 High factor sun block is essential for all, with young children particularly at risk of permanent skin damage.

-is found further along the coast and offers a vibrant modern resort with a sheltered beach very popular with families and older visitors.
+Puerto Rico is found further along the coast and offers a vibrant modern resort with a sheltered beach very popular with families and older visitors.
 Though perhaps not traditionally Spanish, a familiarity of culture, cuisine and nightlife attracts a large number of visitors, predominantly British and German, some of whom choose to retire in the sun among a large expat community.

 Other resorts include Puerto Mogan, offering a much more traditional, very picturesque ambience with a more sedate nightlife and Amadores which presents several large hotels centred around a sheltered beach with imported coral sand reflecting turquoise light through the clear waters.